PADI versus SDI: Differences, Benefits and Drawbacks

 Founded by Technical Diving International (TDI, the largest technical dive agency in the world) SDI has the unique advantage of seeing the recreational diving community through the experienced eyes of technical diving.
 SDI was created with the philosophy that past practices should re-evaluated in the light of new technology and that recreational scuba instruction should reflect the actual needs of open water divers.

 Standards that ensure genuine diver safety while maximizing the pleasures of learning to dive are the foundation of SDI's diver training programs.
 SDI has re-examined limits that are arbitrary or based solely on tradition and developed new guidelines using scientific data and common sense.
 SDI believes divers should be trained from the beginning to take advantage of new technologies and the freedom to dive deeper or longer or both - with greater safety.
-Divers can progress through SDI's recreational levels, than transition smoothly into technical diving with TDI.
+Divers can progress through SDI's recreational levels, then transition smoothly into technical diving with TDI.

 PADI Mission Statement: PADI exists to develop programs that encourage and fulfil the public interest in recreational scuba and snorkel diving worldwide (PADI Instructor Manual, version 2.7pdf [12/02]).